-The China-Australia Free Trade Agreement (ChAFTA), which entered into force on 20 December, delivers China’s best-ever services commitments, including the provision of new or significantly improved market access not included in any of China’s previous FTAs (other than China’s agreements with Hong Kong and Macau).
-Importantly, through a Most-Favoured Nation (MFN) clause, Australia’s competitive position into the future will be protected if China extends any more beneficial treatment to other trade partners in the sectors of education, tourism and travel-related services, construction, engineering, securities, environmental services, services relating to forestry, computer and related services, and certain scientific and consulting services.
+The China-Australia Free Trade Agreement (ChAFTA), which entered into force on 20 December 2015, delivers China's best-ever services commitments, including the provision of new or significantly improved market access commitments not included in any of China's previous FTAs (other than China's agreements with Hong Kong and Macau).
+Importantly, through a Most-Favoured Nation (MFN) clause, Australia's competitive position into the future will be protected if China extends any more beneficial treatment to other trade partners in the sectors of education, tourism and travel-related services, construction, engineering, securities, environmental services, services relating to forestry, computer and related services, and certain scientific and consulting services.

 Legal services: ChAFTA guarantees market access for Australian law firms to establish commercial associations with Chinese law firms in the Shanghai Free Trade Zone (SFTZ).
 These commercial associations are able to offer Australian, Chinese and international legal services, without restrictions on where clients may be located.